hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * [The British Museum](https://www.britishmuseum.org/exhibitions-events) and their [Lates](https://www.britishmuseum.org/visit/late-opening-on-fridays).
 * [The National Gallery](https://www.nationalgallery.org.uk/whats-on).
 * [Mall galleries](https://www.mallgalleries.org.uk/whats-on/exhibitions) - exciting temporary painting and photo exhibitions.
 * [Fitzrovia Chapel](https://www.fitzroviachapel.org/) - once the chapel of the Middlesex Hospital and now beautifully preserved and restored, is a stunning hidden gem.
 Open on Wednesdays.
+Don't miss "The one and the many" sculpture by [Peter Randall-Page](https://www.peterrandall-page.com/sculpture-map/) just outside the chapel.
 * Stroll past numerous [private art galleries](https://londongalleryweekend.art/map/).
 * The campus of London School of Economics and Political Science (LSE) - The Marshall Building (a gem of forward-thinking architecture), [Square the Block](https://blogs.lse.ac.uk/lsehistory/2017/04/18/all-is-not-as-it-seems-square-the-block-by-richard-wilson/) sculpture (51.51508, -0.118539), etc.
 * [Twinings - The Strand](https://www.atlasobscura.com/places/twinings-tea-shop) tea shop in a historic building.
 Get any of their teas (even the most expensive one) in a takeaway cup for cheap.